awsom82/vedm/README.md

 # vedm

 `vedm` is a vedomosti.ru news client for the terminal.

-Project made for golang learning AND to give all posibility to read good newspaper for free.
+Project made for golang learning and to give all posibility to read good newspaper for free.

 Enjoy it!